nrwl/nx-cloud-helm/MONGO-OPERATOR-GUIDE.md

 If you're using the Mongo Operator, you'll need to edit your Mongo ReplicaSet and apply the version changes incrementally, as Mongo doesn't allow a direct 4.2 to 6.0 upgrade.
 During the upgrade, we'll need to continually update our [feature compatibility version](https://www.mongodb.com/docs/manual/reference/command/setFeatureCompatibilityVersion/) also.
-Mongo requires that this `featureCompatibilityVersion` always trailing the version we want to upgrade to.
+Mongo requires that this `featureCompatibilityVersion` always trails the version we want to upgrade to.
 For example, if our pods are on Mongo 4.4 and we want to upgrade them to Mongo 5, our featureCompatibilityVersion needs to be first set to 4.4.

 It's important you follow the exact steps in order:

 1. [Backup your database first](https://docs.bitnami.com/tutorials/backup-restore-data-mongodb-kubernetes/) using a tool like `mongodump`.
-You can ssh into any of your pods.
+You can ssh into any one of your pods, as they should have the same data.
 1. Edit your `/mongo.yml` file
 2. Change to Mongo version 4.4: `version: '4.4.20'`
    - Then, we'll also set this option right below it: `featureCompatibilityVersion: '4.2'`